How to test for sand in your horse – sort of.

 These “tests” should be repeated every other day for two weeks.

 - Using the second method in the bucket is a bit more exact for repeat testing.
-After you have the water lines marked on your container, you can repeat the test by filling to the lower line with water, and then adding feces until the waterline rises to the second mark.
+After you have the water lines marked on your container, you can repeat the test by filling to the lower line with water and adding feces until the waterline rises to the second mark.
 This creates a consistent testing method using more exact amounts of fecal balls and water.

 Find the best remedy.

 - Often, psyllium is used, and sometimes other laxatives such as mineral oil would be more appropriate for your horse.
-Unfortunately, sand can cause impactions where surgery is the best option for sand removal.
+Unfortunately, sand can cause impactions and surgery is the best option for sand removal.

 - Doing these simple tests are a great way, over time, to monitor your horse.